manymeeting/HackCode/README.md

 # LeetCode_in_JS
-JavaScript solution of LeetCode problems
+Java & JavaScript solution of LeetCode problems